ad0x99/play-with-data-structures-and-algorithms/JS Algorithms & Data Structures/README.md

 - This pattern involves creating a **window** which can either be an array or number form one position to another
 - Depending on a certain condition, the window either increases or closes (and a new window is created)
 - This pattern is very useful for keeping track of a subset of data in an array/string, etc.

+### Divide and Conquer

+- This pattern involves dividing a data set into smaller chunks and the repeating a process with a subset of data
+- This pattern can tremendously decrease time complexity